-- Parents/carers are entitled to seek enrolment for their child at the designated local primary school for which the child is eligible to attend. - Parents may seek to enrol their child in the school of their choice although they should realise that they have priority only in their designated local primary school. - A placement panel formed and chaired by the principal, will consider non-local enrolments.
-The panel will also include a staff member and a parent representative. - Decisions will be made in accordance with specified criteria.
+- Parents/carers are entitled to seek enrolment for their child at the designated local primary school for which the child is eligible to attend. - Parents may seek to enrol their child in the school of their choice, if that school's current enrolment sits below the school's assigned buffer.
+If the school's current enrolment does sit below the assigned buffer and there are non-local enrolment applications, a placement panel will be formed to consider these applications (see below for information with regard to enrolment caps, enrolment buffers and non-local enrolments).